bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 ### What was the most challenging part of the work today, and why?
 Ran into a stupid bug fairly early on in the lecture that somewhat stymied my ability to follow along.
 Once it was settled, it appeared I hadn't messed up anything substantial when I was following blind.
 Bad focus during assignment time, in large part due to ambivalence about today's particular stretch goals.

+## Module three

+### What went well (in the context of working on the assignment) today?
+Most things.
+Even adding a few little stretches (extra nav buttons, left margin, percent probability) went smoothly.

+### What was particularly interesting or surprising about the topic(s) today?
+Starting to get a feel for how an app like this is structured.
+It's interesting!

+### What was the most challenging part of the work today, and why?
+Because I did a little stretch yesterday that almost overlapped with today's naming, I had to scramble to undo that to avoid problems.
+Unpleasant experience.